 The recipes for the herbal combinations I’m going to share with you originating with my herb mentor and friend, Amy Jones.
-Amy is a homeschooling supermom, awesome wife, lover of medicinal plants and the co-founder of the LDS Holistic Living Conference.
+Amy is a homeschooling supermom, awesome wife, lover of medicinal plants and the founder of the website Yaya Guru where she helps empower women for the journey of birth and natural healing.
 I share them with her permission and a link back to the Conference site.
-The link is important because it will take you to a store page for the Conference where you can purchase the “Home Farmacist Workshop Binder” which will teach you about herbs and essential oils, herbal recipes and how to encapsulate, make tinctures, salves and more!

 Herbal Combinations for Health

 So, here are just a few of the herbal recipes we use every year in a house with five small children and two forty-something adults.
 Medicinal plants can be used for maintenance, and therefore in mild doses, but check with your doctor to see if you can ingest these along with any OTC or prescription medicines you may take.
 Especially consult with them if you’re using these medicinal plant combinations for acute conditions.
 Naturopath doctors can be very helpful integrating medicinal plants into your health regimen.

 Bear in mind that herbs are not endorsed by governing medical bodies like the CDC.